Eliastik/snakeia/README.md

 * Uses the font [Delius](https://www.fontsquirrel.com/fonts/delius) under SIL Open Font License

 ## Changelog

+* Version 1.5 (1/31/2020) :
+  - Performance improvement (multi-threading);
+  - Fixed speed management: the game is smoother;
+  - Major changes in the architecture of the game code (MVC, other changes);
+  - Bug fixes and other adjustments.

 * Version 1.4.2 (10/7/2019) :
   - Added a labyrinth mode: it's now possible to generate mazes.
 The goal is to find the path to the apple through the maze.
 Levels of this type are also possible (to download later).